-Sem: F, S, M as needed 3 Lec. hrs./week
+Sem: F. S. M as needed

 Co-Req: DSPR 0800, DSPW 0800 or acceptable placement scores

 A general introduction to philosophical inquiry and the major branches of philosophy, including ethics, epistemology, ontology/metaphysics, aesthetics and political and social philosophy.
 The course is designed to aid students in developing critical thinking skills and in understanding and assessing important ideas about, and approaches to, fundamental questions about life, self and others.